2013-2014 Undergraduate Catalog

 325 The Black Family.
 (3) An analysis of structures and functions of Black family life in the United States, with emphasis on adaptive features.
 Some attention is also given to the African and Caribbean family.

-346 (cross-listed with ENG 346) African American Fiction.
-(3) A survey of African American short stories and novels from the beginning to the present, from Brown, Johnson, and Toomer to Ellison, Baldwin, Morrison, and beyond.
+346 (Cross-listed with ENG 346) African American Fiction.
+(3) A survey of selected African American short stories and novels from the beginning to the present, from Brown, Johnson, and Toomer to Ellison, Baldwin, Morrison, and beyond.
 Not open to students with credit in ENG 346.
-Prerequisite: AAS 245 or ENG 245 or consent of instructor.
+Prerequisite: AAS/ENG 245 or consent of instructor.

 360 African American Communities.
 (3) A study of development, demographic characteristics, social institutions, social stratification, and ruralurban differences of Black communities in the U.S. Prerequisite: sophomore standing or consent of instructor.

 363 Introduction to Field Work.
 (3) This course will prepare students for field work with minority groups and/or members of low income groups.